 At what age do most people switch?
 How do I do it? – Rachelle*

-There's no set age for making switching from a pediatrician to an adult doctor
+There's no set age for switching from a pediatrician to an adult doctor —

-— it can be whenever a person feels ready.
-Most pediatricians stop seeing patients
+it can be whenever a person feels ready.
+Most pediatricians stop seeing patients who

-somewhere between the ages of 18 and 21, so you'll need to make the switch eventually.
+are between the ages of 18 and 21, so you'll need to make the switch eventually.
+Now

 decisions about your health.

 Pediatricians are trained to treat teens, so it's perfectly fine to continue to